caolan/nodeunit/README.md

         test.done();
     };

-When run using the included testrunner, this will output the following:
+When run using the included test runner, this will output the following:

 <img src="http://github.com/caolan/nodeunit/raw/master/img/example_fail.png" />